-Prerequisite: B or better in Literature and Composition or C or better in Honors Literature and Composition.
+Prerequisite: B or better in Literature and Composition or C or better in Honors Literature and Composition, and teacher approval.

 This class is responsible for publishing the school yearbook.
 Students should realize that application and acceptance for this class constitutes a commitment to cover sports events or other events happening after classes, in the evenings and off campus.